stevana/stateful-pbt-with-fakes/README-unprocessed.md

    time minimise the potential mismatch between the fake and the real implementation of said interfaces is a challenge.

+I'd like to end by saying few words about formal specification, the source of the idea behind property-based testing.
 Formal specification and proofs are fundamental to computer science and have occupied minds since [Alan Turing](https://turingarchive.kings.cam.ac.uk/publications-lectures-and-talks-amtb/amt-b-8) (1949).
-Property-based testing gives us an execellent opportunity to introduce formal specification to a lot of programmers without the tedious and laborious formal proof part, we should cherish such eduction opportunities.
+Property-based testing gives us an excellent opportunity to introduce formal specification to a lot of programmers without the tedious and laborious formal proof part, we should cherish such education opportunities.

 ## Acknowledgments